 How to Treat a Room For Air Gaps

 We mentioned the prime locations of air gaps in a room.
 These are probably doors, vents, windows, power outlets etc. Now, we can’t easily treat them all, but tools do exist to resolve most of them.
 Doors are especially bad at letting noise enter our homes.
 We’ve also written a comprehensive guide to treating doors.

 Acoustic sealants come in many shapes and forms.
 They work by filling air gaps with a super dense material that is great at absorbing sound energy.
 We can use these acoustic sealants to stop noise passing through these “holes” in our room.

 These are some common types of acoustic sealant readily available to you at home:

 Acoustic caulk is easily applied using its tube.
 It can be used to seal any holes or cracks in your home.
-It comes in single packs, or huge multi-packs for more liberal use.
-Once applied to a gap it will take a few days to to dry and properly become effective.
+It comes in single packs or huge multi-packs for more liberal use.
+Once applied to a gap it will take a few days to dry and properly become effective.
 Sealant like this is commonly used in the building trade where noise is estimated to be a problem for new-builds.

 These are attached to the bottom of doors to provide a seal.
 This stops air from easily passing under the gap at the bottom of a door.
 They’re easily attached with a few tiny screws.
 The other bonus with these is that they stop cold draughts from entering a room.
 They come in a variety of sizes and also in a cheaper plastic version.

 2. Adding Mass